MissingMaps/missingmaps.github.io/app/assets/downloads/MissingMaps_validation_josm_en.md

 From the HOT Tasking Manager, []http://tasks.hotosm.org](http://tasks.hotosm.org) choose a task to validate.

-First you must read the Description and Instructions tabs for your task to understand what the goal of the project is, and this will tell you what you’re looking for.
-Here is the Description for one task:
+First you must read the Description and Instructions tab for your task to understand what the goal of the project is, and this will tell you what you’re looking for.
+Here is the Description and Instructions for one task:

 <figure>
 <img src="https://arcmaps.s3.amazonaws.com/share/validationPictures/validation_taskInstructions.png">